MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/applocker/manage/policies/Merge-AppLocker-Policies-Manually.md

 |AuditOnly|Audit only|
 |Enabled|Enforce rules|

 Each of the three condition types use specific elements.
-For XML examples of the different rule types, see [Merge AppLocker Policies Manually](http://technet.microsoft.com/library/ee791754(v=ws.10).aspx) in the Windows Server 2008 R2 Technical Library.
+For XML examples of the different rule types, see [Merge applocker Policies Manually](http://technet.microsoft.com/library/ee791754(v=ws.10).aspx) in the Windows Server 2008 R2 Technical Library.

 Membership in the local **Administrators** group, or equivalent, is the minimum required to complete this procedure.

-#### To merge two or more AppLocker policies
+#### To merge two or more applocker policies

 1. Open an XML policy file in a text editor or XML editor, such as Notepad.